 One good way to keep on track for the Holidays is to plan your budget ahead of time.
 You should know who is on your Christmas list so from there it is just a matter of picking a budget for each person.

 Perhaps you decide your budget is $20 per person?
 You can also allocate your budget for events or parties.
 Planning this out ahead of time can help you keep on track financially.

 If you are too traditional for a Secret Santa but are still struggling with budgeting for gifts, perhaps look at doing interesting and unusual gifts.
 Now might be the time to try your hand at crafting!
 The holiday season is the perfect time to give homemade masterpieces to those you love.

 You could also give the gift of help!
 Offer to do their least favorite chore for a month or help them with a DIY project they’ve been putting off.
 If you are looking for something for your sweetheart, why not look at a full body at-home massage?
 A couple of candles and nice oil can help set the mood for relatively cheap!

 One good way to cut down costs is to discuss doing a Secret Santa with your family and friends.
 Instead of buying presents for everyone on your list, everyone would just be responsible for 1 gift for the person they were assigned.
 It not only helps costs but also ends up being a great event and surprise.
 A Secret Santa could be at the heart of any great Christmas Party.

 And there you have it!
-A few easy ways to keep your Christmas season fun and functional without having to take out an auto title pawn.
+A few easy ways to keep your Christmas season fun and functional without having to take out an auto title pawn near you.
 Face the New Year with confidence and security!
 Happy Celebrating!